 There is a cost associated with planting and maintaining the City's numerous floral beds.
 Looking to the future, there is a need to prioritize efforts and to establish some guidelines with respect to where floral plantings should occur.
-The City should also seek to engage community partners in maintaining and planting these beds and in keeping with "communities in bloom movement", encourage neighbourhood groups and individuals to "adopt a garden", particularly where floral beds are not located in identified priority locations.
+The City should also seek to engage community partners in maintaining and planting these beds and in ... the community expressed its pride in the floral gardens and has indicated that the City should continue its efforts to enhance the appearance of the City. keeping with " communities in bloom movement", encourage neighbourhood groups and individuals to "adopt a garden", particularly where floral beds are not located in identified priority locations.